rbg/vers/README.md

 # vers
 Version file management

-To Build cd to this direcory and type
+To Build cd to this directory and type

 ```# go build```